Appointments & Terminations

 8-hour initial certification, with 4 hours of LTC-specific training each renewal cycle thereafter

 One-time, 4-hour course

-Effective March 14th Main will be adding the Limited - Home State line of authority for Individual Renewals.
+Effective March 14th, 2023, Maine will be adding the Limited - Home State line of authority to Producer Limited Non Resident license class.

 Maine Updates Requirements for Self-Service Storage Agents